 Effect of phosphorus and potassium fertilizer on yield and yield components:

 Phosphorus and potassium (PK) fertilization at 31 kg P₂O₅ + 24 kg K₂O/fad in sandy soils showed variable effects on maize yield components Table 8.
 While PK application had no significant impact on the number of rows/ears in either growing season, it slightly improved this trait through enhanced plant growth.
 Conversely, PK rates significantly increased the number of ears/100 plants by 8.4% and 5.3% in the first and second seasons, respectively, compared to the control.
 Grain yield also increased significantly, by 12.5% and 12.8% in the two seasons, likely due to PK-driven increases in ear number and grain yield.
 These results highlight PK’s critical role in boosting ear formation and overall productivity in maize, despite its limited influence on row number per ear.
 The obtained results showed the important role of phosphorus and potassium as major elements in the sandy soils, which led to an increase in the number of ears/plants in maize.
-Similar result was obtained by Gao et al., (2017).
+A similar result was obtained by Gao et al., (2017).

 Table 8.
 Effect of phosphorus and potassium fertilization on the number of rows/ears, number of ears/100 plants, and grain yield (ard/fad) in two growing seasons.